Toyota to invest $1 billion in Southeast Asian ride-hailing firm Grab

 Data collected from the recorders could also help Toyota in its own development of next-generation mobility services, including a self-driving electric vehicle it plans to develop for companies to use for tasks such as ride hailing, package delivery and mobile shops.

-South Korea’s Hyundai Motor Co (005380.KS) and Japan’s Honda Motor Co Ltd (7267.T) have also previously funded Grab, which said it has achieved run-rate revenue of over $1 billion.
+South Korea’s Hyundai Motor Co and Japan’s Honda Motor Co Ltd have also previously funded Grab, which said it has achieved run-rate revenue of over $1 billion.
 The company’s app has been downloaded onto over 100 million mobile devices and the firm logs over 6 million rides per day.

 Earlier this year, Uber exchanged its Southeast Asian operations for 27.5 percent of Singapore-headquartered grab, ending a battle between the two for regional dominance.